Srujana-Konga/Credit-Card_Approval_Analysis/README.md

 ## Bivariate Analysis
 - Explored relationships between variables such as `Income` and `Education`, `Age` and `Marital Status`, and `DAYS_EMPLOYED` and `Income`.
 - Used scatter plots and correlation matrices to visualize and quantify relationships among the numerical variables and their impact on the target variable, `Status`.

+## Result
+- The logistic regression model achieved an accuracy of 89%, effectively identifying non-responders with a precision of 91%.
+However, the lower precision (63%) for responders indicates a need for further model refinement to enhance predictive performance.